September 8, 2020 by Daniel F Dickinson19 minutes

 Repeat: For Pi on the console rather than through SSH you should configure

-the keyboard layout using raspi-config
+the keyboard layout using raspi-config before changing the password, if

 your keyboard is not a standard UK keyboard, because the Pi console